 The kitchen and bathroom are the two most important rooms in every home sale.
 How they look and feel can make or break a home sale.
-But renovating them calls for a big-budget, too big for a lot of sellers.
+But renovating them calls for a big budget, too big for a lot of sellers.
 Fortunately, it’s still possible to achieve a lot with a simple facelift.
-If your cabinet doors and drawers look a bit old and weathered, try updating them with new handles and faces.
+Try updating them with new handles and faces if your cabinet doors and drawers look a bit old and weathered.
 You could also try a new paint scheme or varnish for any wooden areas.
-For the bathroom, try to update old fixtures, shower curtains, and towels to give it a fresher look.
+Try to update old fixtures, shower curtains, and towels for the bathroom to give it a fresher look.

 7. Handle Pet Issues7.
 Handle Pet Issues

 Pets are lovely to have around the house, but they can cause problems when you’re trying to sell.
 Granted, some buyers will love cats and dogs, but others won’t be so thrilled.
 Since your job as a seller is to appeal to the most buyers possible, it’s better to address all pet-related issues before you attempt to sell.
-If you’re receiving any buyers, all pet odors should be eliminated, and your pets dropped off at either a neighbor’s place or at a pet daycare center.
+If you’re receiving any buyers, you should eliminate all pet odors and your pets dropped off at either a neighbor’s place or at a pet daycare center.

 8. Listen to Your Buyer’s Agent8.
 Listen to Your Buyer’s Agent

-If you’ve taken the time to select the right listing agent carefully, then they should have a good understanding of the current market and what most buyers are seeking.
-Ask your listing agent if there has been any feedback from buyer’s agents, they have to say about how your home.
-They have vast experience in what to look for in a home and guide buyers towards making an offer.
-If they make any suggestions that you have doubts about (like home staging or a price cut), then ask your listing agent to explain their reasoning.
-They should be able to explain it clearly, and logically, that makes sense within the current market.
+If you’ve taken the time to select the right listing agent carefully, they should have a good understanding of the current market and what most buyers seek.
+Ask your listing agent if there has been any feedback from buyer’s agents; they have to say about your home.
+They have vast experience in looking for a home and guide buyers towards making an offer.
+If they make any suggestions that you have doubts about (like home staging or a price cut), ask your listing agent to explain their reasoning.
+They should be able to explain it clearly, and logically that makes sense within the current market.
 Real estate always sells faster and easier when both the seller and the buyer’s agent are on the same page.